Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis

 and gain $Q_{1,1}$ is given by

-Up to the less-than-unity factor $c_1$ that arises from the data post-selection in key mapping, the formulae are the same as the complementary-basis result in the coherent-state-based BB84 protocol~\cite{Marand1995QKD}. \item For the two-photon subspace, based on Eq.~\eqref{Eq::homo2fock} and Eq.~\eqref{Eq::PERinfock}, we have,
+Up to the less-than-unity factor $c_1$ that arises from the data post-selection in key mapping, the formulae are the same as the complementary-basis result in the coherent-state-based BB84 protocol~\cite{Marand1995QKD}.
+It can also be seen that the phase-error rate of the rounds where Alice transmits two photons and Bob accepts one photon involves in the probability where Alice transmits $(\ket{02}\pm\ket{20})/\sqrt{2}$ and Bob receives $(\ket{01}\mp\ket{10})/\sqrt{2}$.
+In a pure-loss channel, the superimposed two-photon state $(\ket{02}\pm\ket{20})/\sqrt{2}$ would lose coherence if one photon is lost during the channel, thus giving 50\% phase-error rate.
+This observation validates the intuition of the PNS attack.
+For the two-photon subspace, based on \eqref{Eq::homo2fock} and \eqref{Eq::PERinfock}, we have,

 where

 and the two-photon gain is given by